gavD/gasp/README.md

 	var that = this[lib];
 	delete this[lib];
 	return that;
-}
+};
 ```

-Currently, javascript libraries that have been rectified for use in Google Apps Script are currently hosted in this repository.
+Currently, javascript libraries that have been rectified for use in Google Apps Script are hosted in this repository.
 If you would like to add a library, please send a pull request with an associated test.